tobimensch/politicallybeautiful/README.md

 Some of the first suggestions I came across were allowlist/denylist, perfect examples for words that make technical sense, yet they're less than beautiful linguistically.
 Can you imagine a word like allowlist or denylist in musical lyrics?
 Or in daily natural conversations?
 "We put that on the denylist."
-That sentence can certainly be understood, but it feels like the constructed unnatural word that it is!
+That sentence can certainly be understood, but denylist feels like the constructed unnatural word that it is!

 My suggestion: